daltonmatos/kk2-firmware/Readme.md

  * ....

-Of course, each migration setup must leave a code that's able to flya Quad.
-Currently the migration is still in the first step, migrating the interrupt handler vector and I will be updating this readme as soon as I evolve in this journey.
+Of course, each migration step must leave a code that's able to fly a Quad.
+Currently the migration is still in the first steps.
+I will be updating this readme as soon as I evolve in this journey.

 If you like AVR micro controllers and would like to help this project, don't hesitate to get in touch and/or start openning pull requests to help make it happen!